The glass ceiling – why companies get it wrong

 Summary

 A woman’s biggest career pain point is not the glass ceiling – it’s getting to manager level.
-If companies are serious about advancing more women they need to a) shift talent- and diversity efforts to pre-manager level, b) truly understand pain points at the individual level and c) provide coaching and training to address these pain points that keep women from advancing.
+If companies are serious about advancing more women they need to a) shift talent- and diversity efforts to pre-manager level and b) truly understand the 6 pain points that keep women from advancing at the same rate as men.
+Finally, c) rather than building generic trainings, they have to systematically build that knowledge into their career advancement practices at the step up to managerial level.

 Summary